RebelCode/wp-rss-aggregator/readme.txt

 Contributors: jeangalea
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X9GP6BL4BLXBJ
 Plugin URI: http://www.wprssaggregator.com
-Tags: rss, feeds, aggregation, aggregator, import, feed aggregator, rss aggregator, multiple rss feeds, multi rss feeds, multi rss, rss import, feed import, feed import, multiple feed import, feed aggregation, multiple feeds
+Tags: rss, feeds, aggregation, aggregator, import, feed aggregator, rss aggregator, multiple rss feeds, multi rss feeds, multi rss, rss import, feed import, feed import, multiple feed import, feed aggregation, multiple feeds, multi feed importer, multi feed import, multi import, autoblog, autoblogging, autoblogger
 Requires at least: 3.3
-Tested up to: 3.4
+Tested up to: 3.5.1
-Stable tag: 2.2.3
+Stable tag: 3.0
-Imports and merges multiple RSS Feeds using SimplePie.
+Imports and aggregates multiple RSS Feeds using SimplePie.
 Outputs feeds sorted by date (latest first).

 == Description ==

-WP RSS Aggregator helps you create a feed reader on your WordPress site.
-It works in a similar fashion to RSS readers like for example Netvibes.
+WP RSS Aggregator helps you create a feed reader/aggregator on your WordPress site.
+It works in a similar fashion to RSS readers like for example Google Reader.
 You can add any number of feeds through an administration panel, the plugin will then pull all the feeds from these sites, merge them and sort them by date.

 The plugin uses SimplePie for the feed operations.
-The actual news feeds are not stored in your databases but only cached for faster response times.
 You can call the function from within the theme or even use a shortcode with parameters.

+Since the plugin uses Custom Post Types to store the imported feeds, you are also free to display them in any way you want, in a similar fashion as you would with other post types such as Posts or Pages.

 = Demo =
 The plugin can be seen in use on the [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/)

 = Credit =
-Created by Jean Galea.
-Need a [WordPress Freelance Developer](http://www.jeangalea.com/services/wordpress-consultancy-development/)?
+Created by Jean Galea from [WP Mayor](http://www.wpmayor.com)

 = Translations =
 Italian - Davide De Maestri